fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

 helm install fybrik charts/fybrik --set global.tag=master --set global.imagePullPolicy=Always -n fybrik-system --wait --set-file taxonomyOverride=custom-taxonomy.json
 ```

-Trying to deploy a fybrikmodule.yaml that has a `RedactYAction` should fail validation beacuse there is no `RedactYAction` in the taxonomy.
+Trying to deploy a fybrikmodule.yaml that has a `FilterAction` should fail validation beacuse there is no `FilterAction` in the taxonomy.
 The following command should fail with a description of a validation error :

 ```yaml
 cat << EOF | kubectl apply -f -